department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert/alert-sign-in.md

 ### When to use Alert - Sign-in

 * **Static pages with entry points to online tools.** The sign-in alert appears on a static unauthenticated VA.gov page and serves as the entry point to the tool's authenticated experience.
 The Office of the Chief Technology Officer's content/information architecture/accessibility team (CAIA) team manages these pages in Drupal.
-Here's an example of a static page with a sign-in alert (note that alert is an older content variation).
 Work with CAIA to add the alert to the correct page.
+Here's an example of a static page with a sign-in alert (note that alert is an older content variation): [Secure messaging page with sign-in alert](https://www.va.gov/health-care/secure-messaging/)
 * **Form intro pages.** The sign-in alert goes on the form intro page that the product team creates and manages.
 The URL for this page ends in /introduction.
-Here's example of a form intro page with a sign-in alert (note that alert is an older content variation).
+Here's example of a form intro page with a sign-in alert (note that alert is an older content variation): [Disability claim intro page with sign-in alert](https://www.va.gov/disability/file-disability-claim-form-21-526ez/introduction)
   **Exception:** If your form is only accessible after signing in (meaning there is no unauthenticated state of the intro page), the sign-in alert must appear on the static unauthenticated page that serves as the entry point.
 Currently, this only applies to 2 forms in the /my-health section: the 1010EZR and the order form for CPAP and hearing aid supplies.

 ### Placement
 * **For entry points to online tools**, work with CAIA to determine placement on the static page.
 Placement may vary depending on the page structure.
 Always place the alert directly under a header that makes it clear what the user is signing in to do (for example, "Check your claim status online").
 * **On form intro pages**, place the alert directly after the process list or "what to know" section of the intro page.
-(Some forms have a process list and some have "what to know.")
+(Some forms have a process list and some have "what to know."
+[Refer to the form into page template for that guidance](https://design.va.gov/templates/forms/introduction).)

 ## Behavior

-### Selecting variations for the sign-in pattern in your product
-**All products that require or allow sign in with verified accounts only must use 1 of these 2 sign-in variations:**
+### All products that only allow verified accounts must implement 1 of these 2 alert variations

-**Sign-in alert for all products that require sign-in with a verified account**
+#### Required sign-in (verified)

+When these are true:
+* Person is not signed in, **and**
 * Your product requires people to sign in, **and**
 * Your product only accepts verified (LOA3 or IAL2) accounts

-**Sign-in alert for forms that support optional sign-in with a verified account**
+#### Optional sign-in (verified)

 When these are true:
+* Person is not signed in, **and**
 * Your product is a form that gives people the option to sign in, **and**
 * Your form only accepts verified (LOA3 or IAL2) accounts, **and**
 * Your form supports prefill and save-in-progress

-**Verification alert for unverified Login.gov or ID.me accounts**
+### All products that only allow verified accounts must implement all 3 of these alerts

+#### Verify with ID.me

 When these are true:
-* Person is signed in with an unverified (LOA1 or IAL1) Login.gov or ID.me account, **and**
+* Person is signed in with an unverified (LOA1 or IAL1) ID.me account, **and**
 * Your product only accepts verified (LOA3 or IAL2) accounts

-**Verification alert for unverified My HealtheVet accounts**
+#### Verify with Login.gov

+When these are true:
+* Person is signed in with an unverified (LOA1 or IAL1) Login.gov account, **and**
+* Your product only accepts verified (LOA3 or IAL2) accounts

+#### Sign in with another account

 When these are true:
 * Person is signed in with an unverified (LOA1 or IAL1) My HealtheVet account, **and**